Contents:

 Denomination: 10 rubles

-Design: The obverse of the gold chervonets of 1923 depicts the emblem of the Soviet Union, i.e. a hammer and sickle surrounded by a wreath of wheat ears (which symbolizes the working class and peasants).
-The reverse shows the figure of a sower throwing grain against the background of the rising sun and factories reflecting the ideals of labor and development.
+Design: The obverse depicts the emblem of the Soviet Union, i.e. a hammer and sickle surrounded by a wreath of wheat ears.
+The reverse shows a figure of a sower throwing grain against the rising sun and factories.

 Related article: The History and Value of U.S. Silver Dollars.